-Just imagine waking up steps from the sea and the cliff.
+Just imagine waking up steps from the sea and the Howth cliff walk.
 Simply roll out of bed and have a cup of tea or coffee before indulging in an adventure at the seaside.
 Sounds simply wonderful, doesn’t it?

-If you want to turn your Howth visit into more than a mere day trip from Dublin, you do have a few options.
+If you want to turn your Howth visit into more than one of many day trips from Dublin, you do have a few options.
 There are no proper hotels in Howth.
 However, you will find some bed and breakfasts, where you will no doubt experience a taste of the real Howth.
 There are also a number of options on Airbnb.

 If your heart is set on a hotel, there are some nearby options.
 You do not have to venture all the way back into the city of Dublin.

-After all the exploring in Howth, whether it be castles or cliffs, you will work up an appetite.
+After all the exploring around the village, whether it be the castle, the lighthouse, or the cliffs of Howth, you will work up an appetite.
 And the seaside town does not disappoint with a variety of options.
 Local chip shop chains Leo Burdock (my favorite) and Beshoff Bros both offer quick and tasty options.
 You can even grab a bite to go and picnic along the waterfront if the weather is nice.
 (Just know that you will probably attract the attention of the seagulls and other local birds.)